 There is also a third possibility, namely half-canvassed suits.
 These have canvas around the chest and lapel of the suit, but use fusing for the rest of the suit.
 Having the canvas on top means you most likely won't have problems with bubbles and the suit is still rather cheap to produce for the manufacturer.

-Indochino states to have fused & stitched interlining, according to the terminology established above, this would correspond (mostly) to half-canvassed suits.
+Indochino originally stated to have fused & stitched interlining, according to the terminology established above, this would correspond (mostly) to half-canvassed suits.
 In 2010, a bespoke tailor by the username of JeffreyD on StyleForum (Blog: made by hand - the great sartorial debate) voiced some criticism concerning certain construction details (no canvas in the lapels).
-Indochino has since improved and the method used now is a unique method, similar to a half-canvas construction, but using both fusing and canvassing.
-See Indochino's tweet (in a response to a user) on the matter below:

 - by Lorenz Loidl